idno/known/docs/install/config.md

 **smtp_host, smtp_port, smtp_username, smtp_secure, from_email**<br>
 Configuration for SMTP server.
-Without these set (here or in the UI) it will be impossible to do password recovery emails.
+Without these set (here or in the UI) it will be impossible to send password recovery emails.
 'smtp_secure' should be 'tls' or 'ssl'.

 **loglevel**<br>